ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 We embarked on a cultural shift that allowed us to “rub DevOps” on our operational processes and embrace self-organized, self-managed and autonomous teams.
 This article explores self-organized teams, our journey, and behavioural patterns we observed.

 > [!NOTE]
 > Whether you read the entire article or cherry-pick topics, please bear in mind that there is no silver bullet or "one size fits all" solution.
 The patterns and recommendations covered herein may or may not apply to your organization.
 If they do, we hope we'll enable a successful transformation for your teams.
 If not, we'd appreciate [your candid feedback](mailto:ADDRESS_HERE) so that we can update this article.

+> **TODO:WILLY** - **ADD CONTACT DETAILS AND REDUCE SECTION FROM START TO NEXT TODO**

 #### Learn from our history